YI M1 vs Sony A7R III

 |Sony A9« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M1 lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M1 and the A7R III are recent models that feature in their makers' current product line-up.
+Both the M1 and the A7R III are recent models that are part of the current product line-up.
 The A7R III replaced the earlier Sony A7R II, while the M1 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official YI and Sony websites.

 Review summary: YI M1 vs Sony A7R III

 So what is the bottom line?
 Which of the two cameras – the YI M1 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.